-HDOH CAB partnered with the Honolulu Board of Water Supply (HBWS) whose fleet operates in close proximity to areas of Oahu with high population density.
-This project will reduce human health risk from toxic pollutants by reducing human exposure to heavy-duty diesel truck exhaust in the communities where the HBWS fleet operates.
+HDOH CAB partnered with the Honolulu Board of Water Supply (HBWS) and the City & County of Honolulu's Automotive Equipment Services Division whose fleets operate in close proximity to areas of Oahu with high population density.
+This project will reduce human health risk from toxic pollutants by reducing exposure to heavy-duty diesel truck exhaust in the communities where the fleets operate.